If you are over the age of 18, you own property or have children, you should consider drafting a will.

 A Will and other estate planning documents can protect your loved ones and your assets:

--If you have young children and you die without a will, someone will have to make an application to the court to be named their guardian and trustee.
+- If you have young children and you die without a will, someone may have to make an application to the court to be named their guardian and/or trustee.
 A will allows you to designate the right person — not just any relative who steps forward and may be a stranger to your children.

 Before it’s too late, contact Anna-Maria Pittella to prepare your family’s estate planning tools.